 A notional budget – you do not get any cash, but your care co-ordinator will tell you how much is available to meet your needs and will arrange payment for your services.
 A notional budget is for individuals who do not want or cannot manage direct payments.

 You and your care co-ordinator will work together to agree what services you want to pay for.

 A real budget held by a third party – this is where the money is paid to an organisation who holds the money on your behalf and purchases the services you decide on.
 A more unusual third party arrangement is an ‘individual service fund’.
 This is set up to manage the budget on your behalf and be accountable for the money.

-If you are someone who would like a personal health budget for yourself or someone you care for, talk to the person who helps you most often with organising and co-ordinating care for you or your child – this might be a care manager, a nurse or social worker.
+If you are someone who would like a personal health budget for yourself or someone you care for, talk to the local NHS worker who helps you most often with organising and co-ordinating care for you or your child – this might be a care manager, a nurse or social worker.
 They will discuss personal health budgets with you.

-If you’re eligible for continuing health care or a jointly funded health and social care package of care for complex needs, your child is eligible for continuing care, or you are in receipt of section 117 aftercare and you would like to consider a personal health budget, then you can work together with your care co-ordinator to develop a support plan.
-NHS Northumberland Clinical Commissioning Group, who manage personal health budgets in your area, will then have to agree the support plan, the proposed amount of money and how the budget will be managed.
+If you’re eligible for continuing health care or a jointly funded health and social care package of care for complex needs, your child is eligible for continuing care, or you are in receipt of mental health aftercare and you would like to consider a personal health budget, then you can work together with your NHS worker to develop a support plan.

 There are three key steps to meeting health and wellbeing needs under the personal health budgets system:

 Step 1 – assessment of needs